Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Preparing the Lentils| ©Mikel Seijas Alonso

 Who hasn't dreamed of ending the year in another city?
-If you are one of those lucky ones who are going to end their 365 days on a high note (especially because you will be setting foot in the Eternal City) I can tell you that New Year's Eve in Rome is amazing.
+If you're one of those lucky ones who are going to end their 365 days on a high note (especially because you'll be setting foot in the Eternal City), I can tell you that New Year's Eve in Rome is amazing.

-But don't expect lamb, prawns and 12 grapes to welcome in the New Year.
-The Italians have prepared a unique feast of lentils and pork, a dish that according to tradition brings luck and abundance - the quantities are so large you'll struggle to finish it!
-After dining in a restaurant with the typical dish, you can join in the custom of toasting at midnight with a good "spumante" wine.
+The Italians have prepared a unique feast of lentils and pork, a dish that according to tradition brings luck and abundance.
+After dinner in a restaurant, you can join in the custom of toasting at midnight with a good "spumante" wine.

-"Happy New Year" - now what?
-From midday onwards, the city is transformed into a giant stage and you can enjoy free concerts all over the city.
-The most famous are those held in the Circus Maximus and the Imperial Forums.
-What's more, fireworks welcome in the new year.
-What more could you ask for?
+From midnight onwards, the city is transformed into a giant stage and you can enjoy free concerts all over the city.
+The most famous are those held in the Circus Maximus and in the Imperial Forums.
+In addition, fireworks welcome the new year.

-7. Make the most of the sales or the winter "saldi"!
+8. Make the most of the winter sales!

 Make the most of the sales| ©Sam Lion